SpikeHD/Dorion/README.md

 # Contributing

 Issues, PRs, etc. are all welcome!
+For guidelines and tips, see [CONTRIBUTING.md](https://github.com/SpikeHD/Dorion/blob/main/CONTRIBUTING.md)

 # Screenshots